Russel88/DAtest/README.md

     log(abundance + delta) then turned into relative abundances
 -   ltt2 - Welch t.test, but with relative abundances transformed with
     log(relative abundance + delta)
--   neb - Negative binomial GLM with log of library size as offset
+-   neb - Negative binomial GLM with log of library size as offset (The paired version is a mixed-effect model)
 -   erq - [EdgeR - Quasi
     likelihood](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796818/)
+    (The paired version is a model with the paired variable as covariate)
 -   ere - [EdgeR - Exact
     test](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796818/)
 -   msf - [MetagenomeSeq feature